 While much of the Verde Valley is steeped in the mining and frontier history of the late 1800s and early 1900s, the pueblo at Tuzigoot National Monument in Clarkdale goes back hundreds of years more.

 Experts estimate that the 110-room hilltop pueblo dates back 900 years or more to when the native Sinagua people traded and farmed the fertile land along the Verde River.
-The pueblo ruins were excavated and reconstructed in the 1930s, and today they offer a glimpse of the lives of those early farmers and artists.
+The pueblo ruins were excavated and reconstructed in the 1930s.
+Today, they offer a glimpse of the lives of those early farmers and artists.

 The national monument is located between Cottonwood and Clarkdale.
 Climb to the top of the pueblo for expansive views of the Verde River Valley and the nearby Mingus Mountain.